siddhi-io/siddhi-io-cdc/docs/api/latest.md

 @map(type='keyvalue'), @attributes(id = 'id', name = 'name'))
 define stream inputStream (id int, name string);
 ```
-<p style="word-wrap: break-word">In this example, the cdc source starts polling students table for inserts and updates. polling.column is an auto incremental field. datasource.name is used to connect to the database.</p>
+<p style="word-wrap: break-word">In this example, the cdc source starts polling students table for inserts. polling.column is a char column with the pattern S001, S002, ... . datasource.name is used to connect to the database.
+Note that the datasource.name works only with the Stream Processor.</p>

 <span id="example-6" class="md-typeset" style="display: block; color: rgba(0, 0, 0, 0.54); font-size: 12.8px; font-weight: bold;">EXAMPLE 6</span>
 ```